shendurelab/mmca-website/README.md

 ## Install

-You need to have a build of sqlite with the [JSON1 extension](https://www.sqlite.org/json1.html) enabled.
+You need to have a build of sqlite with the [JSON1 extension](https://www.sqlite.org/json1.html) and [Math Functions](https://www.sqlite.org/lang_mathfunc.html) enabled.

-First check if your sqlite3 has JSON1 enabled: [Test JSON1](#test-json1) If it is not enabled, you need to compile sqlite3 and use the built-in compile-time option to enable this extension.
+First check if your sqlite3 has JSON1 and Math functions enabled: [Test Sqlite3](#test-sqlite3) If it is not enabled, you need to compile sqlite3 and use the built-in compile-time option to enable this extension.

 #### Configure Sqlite3